 \subsection{Flow around a circular cylinder}

-Finally, we apply the proposed finite element scheme to the flow around a circular cylinder in this section.
-The domain is defined as $\Omega\in(0,6)\times(0,1)$ with no-slip boundary conditions being imposed to the top and the bottom of the channel as well as the surface of the cylinder, a circle with the radius being $0.15$ centers at $(x,y)=(1,0.5)$, and the initial velocity $u(\mathbf{x})=0$.
-For the simulation parameters, we set $\mu=\frac{1}{300}, \tau=0.01, \rho_0=1, \rho|_{inflow}=1$, and the inflow boundary condition is prescribed as $u_1(\mathbf{x},t)=6y(1-y), u_2(\mathbf{x},t)=0$.
-While we impose the condition $-pI+\frac{\partial u}{\partial n}=0$ on the outlet.
-The contour plots for the velocity components $u_1, u_2$ and the pressure $p$ are presented in Figures 6-8.
+In this {subsection}, we apply the proposed finite element scheme to the flow around a circular cylinder in this {subsection}.
+The domain is defined as $\Omega\in(0,6)\times(0,1)$ with no-slip boundary conditions being imposed to the top and the bottom of the channel as well as the surface of the cylinder, a circle with the radius being $0.15$ centers at $(x,y)=(1,0.5)$, and the initial velocity $u_0(\mathbf{x})=0$.
+For the simulation parameters, we set $\mu=\frac{1}{300}, \tau=0.01$ and the inflow boundary condition is prescribed as $u_1(\mathbf{x},t)=6y(1-y), u_2(\mathbf{x},t)=0$.
+While we impose the condition $-pI+\frac{\partial u}{\partial n}=0$ on the outlet, where $I$ is the unit matrix of $2\times 2$. {First, we investigate the problem with a constant density, i.e.,} $\rho_0(\mathbf{x})=1, \rho|_{inflow}(\mathbf{x},t)=1$.
+The contour plots for the velocity components $u_1, u_2$ and the pressure $p$ are presented in Figures 7-9.
 At the beginning, both velocity and pressure are almost symmetric with respect to the line $y=0.5$ (when $t=3$).
-But as the time develops, the turbulence will appear (when $t=5$) and get obviously (when $t=7$) after the flow past through the circle.
+But as the time develops, the turbulence will appear and get obviously (when $t=7$) after the flow past through the circle.
 But their values keep symmetric with respect to the line $y=0.5$ before the circle.
-These are similar to that in \cite{bib35}.
-All of these confirm the efficiency of the proposed scheme.
+These are similar to that in \cite{bib35}. {Then, we study the case with a variable density.
+With the same computational parameters as above but replacing the density with $\rho_0(\mathbf{x})=1+\sin(y), \rho|_{inflow}(\mathbf{x},t)=1+\sin(y)$, we present the velocities ($u_{1h}^n$ and $u_{2h}^n$) and the pressure in Figures 10-12.
+We can find that, due to the variable density, the symmetries of the velocities and the pressure are lost from the beginning ($t=0.5$) compared with the case with a constant density.
+And the turbulence is very obvious at $t=2$, which is much earlier than the problem with a constant density ($t=7$).
+Moreover, we display the development of the density with respect to the time in Figure 13.
+It can be saw that, although small numerical oscillation appears due to the hyperbolic property of the density equation, the proposed scheme can capture the distribution of the variable density in all tested times.} All of these confirm the efficiency of the proposed scheme.